-Sometimes you may need to turn your list into a string and the most pythonic way of doing is by using join.
+Sometimes you may need to turn your list into a string and the most pythonic way of doing is by using

 But when it comes to adding a prefix with the list its does not work properly lets give a try.